 Pricing

-AI-powered research that compresses 40 hours of FDD reading into a structured analysis.
+Professional research that compresses 40 hours of FDD reading into a structured 12-section analysis personalized to your capital and location.
 Bring it to your validation calls, your franchise attorney, and your own decision.
 We do the diligence work that consumes 80% of an attorney engagement — so you spend less on the parts only a lawyer can do.

 For buyers focused on one brand.